LLNL/lbann/docs/layers/transform_layers.rst

    :ref:`Hadamard`, "Entry-wise tensor product" :ref:`IdentityZero`, "Identity/zero function if layer is unfrozen/frozen."
-   :ref:`InTopK`, "One-hot vector indicating top-k entries" :ref:`Pooling`, "Traverses the spatial dimensions of a data tensor with a sliding window and applies a reduction operation" :ref:`Reduction`, "Reduce tensor to scalar"
+   :ref:`InTopK`, "One-hot vector indicating top-k entries" :ref:`MultiDimReduction`, "Reduce certain dimensions of a given tensor" :ref:`Pooling`, "Traverses the spatial dimensions of a data tensor with a sliding window and applies a reduction operation" :ref:`Reduction`, "Reduce tensor to scalar"